TheDucky-2/DataLabX/docs/Missingness/Missingness_Diagnosis/Step 1 - Finding Missing Data.md

 ## Numerical Missing Data (Numbers)

-Numerical columns usually contain missing values like `NaN`.
+Numerical columns usually contain missing values like `NaN (Not a Number)`.

 Sometimes missing numbers are replaced by special values like `-1`, `0`, or `-999`.